w3c/wai-statements/index.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

 This guide and tool helps owners of websites and mobile applications to describe the accessibility of their products and services.
-The resulting accessibility statements are for people with disabilities, to get an understanding of the accessibility and where to get information or leave to feedback.
+The resulting accessibility statements are for accessibility champions/advocates, CSR officers and persons with disabilities.
+Persons with disabilities can use the accessibility statement to find information about accessible alternatives, accessibility support and/or information about where they can provide input and/or feedback on the accessibility of a website or mobile application.

 {::nomarkdown}
 {% include box.html type="end" %}